Calvin Martin, Keepers of the Game, 1978; Shepard Krech, Indians, Animals and the Fur Trade (1981)

-Lynn Ceci, Effect of European Contact & Trade on Settlement Patterns of NY Indians, 1977
+Lynn Ceci, Effect of European Contact and Trade on Settlement Patterns of New York Indians (1977)

 problem of tracing out cultural consequences of epidemics: possible links to fur trade?

 across continent, most hunting Indians became involved in fur trade, eventually helped destroy own animal subsistence base: why?

 historians as storytellers: stories and substories linked to trace causal chains

 classic story of fur trade: Europeans brought superior technology (gun usually offered as self-evident example); Indians recognized instantly, hurried into trade at once; killed off their own subsistence base.